 The majority of responders also said that the retail industry is behind in terms of leveraging price and merchandising data as well as geographic and socio-economic data on customers in order to better target advertising and promotions.

 Better data analytics can also help tailor advertising and in-store events that help the customer better engage with the community or brand.
-Retail is currently focused on pull marketing, or marketing that responds to trends, as opposed to push marketing which includes retailers pushing their trends onto the consumer; improvements within omni channel data analytics will be key in effective pricing and promotion.
+Retail is currently focused on pull marketing, or marketing that responds to trends, as opposed to pushing marketing which includes retailers pushing their trends onto the consumer; improvements within omnichannel data analytics will be key in effective pricing and promotion.

 Heuristic data analysis can allow retailers to segment and identify customers better.
 Today, customers, especially millennials and generation Z type consumers, tend to focus on trends rather than ads.
 Retailers tend to focus on their own distinctive capabilities and should focus on outsourcing data analytics to other companies; this leaves room for startups to help fill that gap.